mauriciorey/getting_and_cleaning_data/README.md

 - Create a vector for the column names from the finalData, which will be used to select the desired mean() & stddev() columns

-2. Extract only the measurements on the mean and standard deviation for each measurement.
+B. Extract only the measurements on the mean and standard deviation for each measurement.

+Steps:
 - Create a logicalVector that contains TRUE values for the ID, mean() & stddev() columns and FALSE for others
 - Subset finalData table based on the logicalVector to keep only desired columns

-3. Use descriptive activity names to name the activities in the data set
+C. Use descriptive activity names to name the activities in the data set

+Steps:
 - Merge the finalData set with the acitivityType table to include descriptive activity names
 - Updating the colNames vector to include the new column names after merge

-4. Appropriately label the data set with descriptive activity names.
+D. Appropriately label the data set with descriptive activity names.

+Steps:
 - Cleaning up the variable names
 - Reassigning the new descriptive column names to the finalData set

-5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+E. Create a second, independent tidy data set with the average of each variable for each activity and each subject.

+Steps:
 - Create a new table, finalDataNoActivityType without the activityType column
 - Summarizing the finalDataNoActivityType table to include just the mean of each variable for each activity and each subject
 - Merging the tidyData with activityType to include descriptive acitvity names